 We believe that the direction of travel of these reforms will help do this.
 Taken together, and with careful consideration of how to maintain or strengthen the legitimate control that creators retain over their works, these proposals represent a much needed shift in IP policy making that will ultimately encourage a cultural and economic flourishing.

 Conversely, without this programme of reforms, we fear copyright will continue to lose credibility by continuing to inhibit society, through a kind of over-regulation, from making the most of new technology.
-When it prevents legitimate transformative reuses, such as parodies, or holds back researchers from analysing large amounts of data in the service of building and sharing knowledge, copyright works like a veto over socially or economically useful activity.
+When it prevents legitimate transformative reuses, See for example the letter written by campaigning organisations of their experiences of copyright and campaigning: such as parodies, or See for example the JISC report 'The value and benefits of text mining', March 2012, holds back researchers from analysing large amounts of data in the service of building and sharing knowledge, copyright works like a veto over socially or economically useful activity.

 2. Orphan works